Superbowl

 Finally, if you are hankering for some delicious, hand-made Chinese dumplings or ramen, then head over to Gung Ho!
 Dumpling in Bakery Lane.

 If a Vietnamese meal takes your fancy there’s a smorgasbord of delicious dining options, including Vietnam House on Wickham Street.
 There are two banquet menus to choose from and separate dinner and lunch menus.
-Try the fish and pork clay pot, and the red curry with lychee, onions, shallot and basil.
+Try the fish and pork clay pot and the red curry with lychee, onions, shallot and basil.

-While another popular haunt can be found in The Vietnamese Restaurant.
+Another popular haunt can be found in The Vietnamese Restaurant.
 It’s best to book ahead at this Valley mainstay as it’s always bustling!
 Customers enjoy make-your-own rolls, steamboats and classic noodles.

 Roll’d Vietnamese offers a great selection of fast and fresh-ingredient rice paper rolls, bowls, soups and salads.
 The seafood Pho noodle soup, lemongrass beef Goi salads, and roast pork and crackling Banh Mi baguette will have you drooling.